Biblical literalism: History

-In the Reformation, Martin Luther (1483–1546 CE) separated the biblical apocrypha from the rest of the Old Testament books in his Bible, reflecting scholarly doubts that had continued for centuries, and the Westminster Confession of 1646 demoted them to a status that denied their canonicity.
+In the Reformation, Martin Luther (1483–1546 CE) separated the biblical apocrypha from the rest of the Old Testament books in his 1534 Bible, reflecting scholarly doubts that had continued for centuries, and the Westminster Confession of 1646 demoted them to a status that denied their canonicity.
 American Protestant literalists and biblical inerrantists have adopted this smaller Protestant Bible as a work not merely inspired by God but, in fact, representing the Word of God without possibility of error or contradiction.

 Biblical literalism first became an issue in the 18th century, enough so for Diderot to mention it in his Encyclopédie.
 Karen Armstrong sees "[p]reoccupation with literal truth" as "a product of the scientific revolution".

 Clarity of the text

 The vast majority of evangelical and fundamentalist Christians regard the Biblical text as clear, and believe that the average person may understand the basic meaning and teachings of the Bible.
+The doctrine has resulted in an estimated 45,000 different Protestant schools of thought.
 Such Christians often refer to the teachings of the Bible rather than to the process of interpretation itself.
 The doctrine of clarity of the text does not mean that no interpretative principles are necessary, or that there is no gap between the culture in which the Bible was written and the culture of a modern reader.
 On the contrary, exegetical and interpretative principles come into play as part of the process of closing that cultural gap.
 The doctrine does deny that the Bible is a code to decipher, or that understanding it requires complex academic analysis as is typical in the historical-critical method of interpretation.

 Biblical literalists believe that, unless a passage is clearly intended by the writer as allegory, poetry, or some other genre, the Bible should be interpreted as literal statements by the author.
 Critics argue that allegorical intent can be ambiguous.
-Fundamentalists typically treat as simple history, according to its plain sense, passages such as those that recount the Genesis creation, the deluge and Noah's ark, and the unnaturally long life-spans of the patriarchs given in genealogies of Genesis, as well as the strict historicity of the narrative accounts about the ancient Israelites, the supernatural interventions of God in history, and Jesus' miracles.
+Fundamentalists typically treat as simple history, according to its plain sense, passages such as those that recount the Genesis creation, the Genesis flood narrative and Noah's Ark, and the unnaturally long life-spans of the patriarchs given in genealogies of Genesis, as well as the strict historicity of the narrative accounts about the ancient Israelites, the supernatural interventions of God in history, and Jesus's miracles.
 Literalism does not deny that parables, metaphors and allegory exist in the Bible, but rather relies on contextual interpretations based on apparent authorial intention.

 As a part of the Chicago Statement on Biblical Inerrancy, conservative Christian scholarship affirms the following: